pgdogdev/docs/docs/features/load-balancer/index.md

 host = "10.0.0.2"
 ```

-### Reads on the primary
+### Allowing reads on the primary

-By default, the primary is used for serving reads and writes.
-If you want to isolate your workloads and have your replicas serve all read queries, you can configure it like so:
+By default, the primary is used for serving both reads and writes.
+If you want to isolate these workloads and have your replicas serve all read queries instead, you can configure it, like so:

 ```toml
 [general]